bonganiklaas/MobiApp/README.md

-## MobiApp
+                                              # MobiApp
-#My JewellaryMobiApp

-This App alllows you to view, insert, Update, Delete a Customer to SQL Database.

-We using SQL Database to store data and we also trying to connect using Json to the backend thru an API.
+                                              ##My JewellaryApp

 This is a basic App that allow you to manupulate data from a databse.
-This is a small App developed to see my skills learn in Technical Programming
+This is a small App that i developed to see my skills learned in Technical Programming II

+This App alllows you to view, insert, Update, Delete data into a SQL Relational Database.

+I have used SQL Database to store and manupulate data.
+I am also trying to connect using Json to the backend thru an API.

-@Develop by Bongani Klaas
+                                                @develop by Bongani Klaas